rjspencer/docs/theming.md

 :	define how many items are on this page

 	This option is only useful if you are using multiple modules with both `limit`s and `offset`s.
 You need to explicitly set how many items are on the current page, or pagination will return unexpected results

+sticky
+:	whether or not to include sticky posts

+	defaults to showing both

+	accepted values are `true` or `false`

 direction
 :	the direction in which to order the blog posts